timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 You do not need to manually enable real-time aggregation.
 </Highlight>

-Real-time aggregates use a live query to combine aggregated data and not-yet-materialized data that can provide accurate and up-to-date results, without needing to aggregate data as it is being written.
+Real-time aggregates perform a query on the fly to combine aggregated data and not-yet-materialized data that can provide accurate and up-to-date results, without needing to aggregate data as it is being written.
 Real-time aggregates use a `UNION ALL` operator to combine both materialized and non-materialized